Kirilonik/daily-assistant-bot/README.md

 ## Command syntax

-Cliobot uses a simple prompt parsing system (common across apps such as Midjourney & others).
+DailyAssistant uses a simple prompt parsing system (common across apps such as Midjourney & others).
 It's based on the following format:

 ```